The SQL Editor for Developers and DBAs

 - Good user experience: This release presents SQL Editor with a fresh look and improves the code auto-completion.

 When users want to connect to databases to run admin commands, they can do it in SQL Editor Admin mode with a DBA account like the screenshot below.
 You can take a look at the document Admin Mode to learn more details.

 Database-based Access Control

 When developers query tables containing sensitive columns in SQL Editor, the result of these columns will display as "**".
-You can learn the configuration details from the document Anonymize Data.
+You can learn the configuration details from the document Data Masking.

 DBAs can browse all queries executed in SQL Editor with the audit logs.
 You can check out the document Audit Log to get more details.

 For commonly-used SQL statements, you can save them as sheets and set up a public SQL script library in your team.
 For large SQL scripts (up to 100M), you can use them in issues after uploading them as sheets (see the screenshot below).
 You can explore the document Manage SQL Scripts with Sheet to get additional details.

 Try it Out

 With the new SQL Editor in Bytebase Console, you can run database admin commands in Admin mode, mask sensitive data when fetching query results, configure a database allowlist to manage database access permission, and save commonly-used SQL scripts to collaborate with team members.
 Besides that, you can inspect all queries in SQL Editor via audit logs.